 Normally, we don’t worry about sparks.
 For example, a household light switch may emit a small, harmless visible spark when switching.
 In an ordinary atmosphere, this arc is of no concern, but if a flammable vapor is present, the arc might cause an explosion.
-Explosive environments can be found in a number of places such as oil and gas tankers, chemical processing plants, hospital operating theaters, aircraft refueling and hangers, coal mines or oil refineries, sewage treatment plants, grain handling, sugar refineries, and printing industry.
-These environments, can contain flammable gases such as acetone, propane, methane, hydrogen, or coal dust.
+Explosive environments can be found in a number of places such as oil and gas tankers, chemical processing plants, hospital operating theaters, aircraft refueling, and hangers, coal mines or oil refineries, sewage treatment plants, grain handling, sugar refineries, and printing industry.
+These environments can contain flammable gases such as acetone, propane, methane, hydrogen, or coal dust.

-Specifications for Explosion Proof Devices
+Specifications for Explosion Proof Equipment

 The standards apply to all types of equipment, but this article discusses explosive proof surveillance IP cameras.

 In general, the camera and enclosure prevent ignition (or sparks) from igniting the gas or dust in the environment.
-This can be done in two ways, the housing can be strong enough to prevent any internal explosion from getting outside the enclosure, or it can contain inert gases that prevent the explosive gases from entering the enclosure, and causing an internal explosion.
+This can be done in two ways, the housing can be strong enough to prevent an internal explosion from getting outside the enclosure, or it can contain inert gases that prevent the explosive gases from entering the enclosure, and causing an internal explosion.

-The specifications define certain types of environments, such as areas where combustible gases are present all the time, some of the time or where it is unlikely to be there at all.
+The specifications define certain types of environments, such as areas where combustible gases are present all the time, some of the time, or where it is unlikely to be there at all.
 The specifications also describe the type of combustible material that can be present.
 Different materials are defined by how easily an explosion can be triggered and how much energy is released by the explosion.
-For example, acetylene and hydrogen have a low flash-point, so are very likely to explode and cause damage.
+For example, acetylene and hydrogen have a low flash-point, so they are very likely to explode and cause damage.

 Standards for pressurized enclosures are provided by the International Society of Automation (ISA).
-This is a non-profit technical group that provides guidelines and recommendations for the design, construction, testing and labeling of electrical apparatus.
+This is a non-profit technical group that provides guidelines and recommendations for the design, construction, testing, and labeling of electrical apparatus.
 ISA-12.04.01 (IEC 60079-2 Mod) is the ISA standard relating to pressurized enclosures for electrical apparatus used in explosive gas atmospheres.

-The pressurized inert gas, prevents any flammable gases or dust from entering the enclosure so that even if there’s a spark it won’t cause an explosion.
+The pressurized inert gas prevents any flammable gases or dust from entering the enclosure so that even if there’s a spark it won’t cause an explosion.
 This standard includes requirements for the apparatus and its associated equipment including the inlet and exhaust ducts, and also for the auxiliary control apparatus necessary to ensure that pressurization and/or dilution is established and maintained.

-The inert gases suggested by the standard include nitrogen, carbon dioxide, argon or any gas which can reduce the hazard of explosion. .
+The inert gases suggested by the standard include nitrogen, carbon dioxide, argon, or any gas which can reduce the hazard of explosion.

 The recommendations include controlling the maximum internal pressure, providing enough pressure to keep out any flammable gases and dust.
 It also discusses how to prevent the enclosure from becoming too hot, and assuring that all the gaskets and connections are sealed and can operate in the pressurized enclosure.